All postsPost

 4. Call the pro shop before you book

-One sentence: "I'm fairly new, is the course OK for a beginner at this time?"
+One sentence does it: "I'm fairly new, is the course alright for a beginner at this time?"

-They'll tell you straight.
-Public course pro shops are almost always friendly to new players.
-If the vibe feels off on the phone, just try another.
+They'll tell you straight, and public course pro shops are almost always sound with new players.
+If the bloke on the phone gives you a weird vibe, just try another course.

 5. The breakfast ball rule

 Nervous on the first tee?
-Hit two balls.
-Play the better one.
-It's called a "breakfast ball" and it's basically the most universal unwritten rule in casual golf.
-No need to apologize.
-No need to announce it.
-Just tee up again.
+Hit two balls and play the better one.
+It's called a breakfast ball and it's about the most universal unwritten rule in casual golf.
+No need to apologise, no need to announce it, just tee up again.

 6. Pace etiquette (the thing you're actually worried about)